HamedAsoodeh/Server-Security-Dashboard/Readme.md

-# 🛡️ Server Security Dashboard / داشبورد امنیت سرور
+# 🛡️ Server Security Dashboard

 A comprehensive and beautiful Bash script for monitoring Linux server security with visual color-coded output.
-یک اسکریپت کامل و زیبا برای مانیتورینگ امنیت سرور لینوکس با خروجی رنگی و بصری.

 ---